More Energy Efficient Networks and Renewable Energy Usage are Negating Negative Environmental Impacts

 The total life cycle carbon footprint of the ICT sector is estimated at approximately 700 million tonnes CO2 equivalent (MtCO2e): of this 170 MtCO2e is from the telco sector, 190 MtCO2e is from the manufacture of user devices, 190 MtCO2e is from the use of user devices and the remainder for data centres and enterprise networks6.
 This is equivalent to around 1.4% of total global greenhouse gas emissions and approximately 4% of global electricity use.

-Mobilising the industry on climate action
+Mobilising the industry on solutions-and-impact/connectivity-for-good/external-affairs/climate-action/ action

 This work forms part of our vision at the GSMA to unlock the power of connectivity so that people, industry and society thrive.